arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 Sounds good, but this is what we call in our business _a bad idea_.
-`SharedPreferences` are not encrypted and can be read as-is with `root` privilegies.
-This is what I would call an analogue to sticky notes with passwords stiched to a monitor.
+`SharedPreferences` are not encrypted and can be read as-is with `root` privileges.
+This is what I would call an analog to sticky notes with passwords stitched to a monitor.

 ## [Google Smart Lock](https://developers.google.com/identity/smartlock-passwords/android/)